About This Blog (revised December, 2017)

 These are the voyages of Rick & Mary Bader.
 Our continuing mission: to boldly go where we have never gone before!

-Welcome to Bader Journal, the travel blog of Rick & Mary Bader (that’s us, pictured at the top, taken at Ephesus).
+Welcome to Bader Journal, the travel blog of Rick & Mary Bader (that’s us, pictured at the top, taken at Ephesus in 2014).
 This blog was created primarily for our family & friends, but anyone who is interested is welcome to view it.
-We most recently set sail on January 4, 2018 on our second trip around the world, from Ft Lauderdale to Ft Lauderdale.
+We will set sail on January 4, 2018 on our second trip around the world, from Ft Lauderdale to Ft Lauderdale.
 We will be sailing on the M/S Amsterdam, flagship of the Holland America Line.
-It is a fairly small ship by cruise line standards with a capacity of about 1450 passengers.
+It is (thankfully) a fairly small ship by current cruise line standards, with a capacity of about 1,350 passengers.
 Here is a map of our itinerary:

 Our posts typically contain a lot of pictures & text so they take some time to create.
 This can only be done on sea days, when we are on the ship & have leisure time.
 In addition, internet access on a cruise ship is very spotty, very slow & very expensive.
 Therefore, on our last few trips the blog postings were not completed until well after we returned home.

 One general caveat: please don’t take what is written here about the places we visit as authoritative.
 We do our best to be accurate, but really we are mostly repeating things we have read or been told.
 You may sometimes note a skeptical tone when we tell you something we have heard but don’t necessarily believe, though even things we do believe might turn out to be inaccurate.
 So, caveat emptor!

 What follows is an outline of instructions for using the tools built into the blog.
 Use anything that is helpful to you & just ignore the rest.
 But don’t skip reading item D.

 A. Menu Buttons At The Top of the Page: